 The 504 loan program has a targeted purpose.
 You are only able to use funding in this program to purchase, improve or refinance fixed assets such as real estate or equipment.

-The structure of these loans is also very different than their 7(a) counterparts, essentially acting as two loans to fund one project.
-SBA 504 loans require a down payment of at least 10%, after which a Certified Development Company licensed by the SBA funds up to 40% of your project cost, up to $5 million.
+The structure of these loans is also very different from their 7(a) counterparts, essentially acting as 2 loans to fund 1 project.
+SBA 504 loans require a down payment of at least 10%, after which a Certified Development Company (CDC) licensed by the SBA funds up to 40% of your project cost, up to $5 million.

 A third-party lender writing a 504 loan covers up to 50% or more of the total loan.
-It’s important to note that lenders operate outside of the SBA’s purview.
-This means the amount, rates and terms are up to the lender’s discretion, though interest rates are capped.
+The loan amount, rate and terms are up to the lender’s discretion, though interest rates are capped.

 Terms, Rates and Fees for 504 Loans

 Repayment terms for 504 loans will be based on what you are using the funding for.
 If you’re acquiring or renovating real estate, the CDC portion of the loan will have a length of 20 or 25 years.
 For equipment financing, the maturity terms are 10 years.